Bungie: Acquisition by Sony Interactive Entertainment (2022–present)

-The launch of the Edge of Fate expansion for Destiny 2 in May 2025 had not brought a significant increase in player numbers, and had the lowest player count on Steam compared to all previous expansions.
+The launch of the Edge of Fate expansion for Destiny 2 in July 2025 had not brought a significant increase in player numbers, and had the lowest player count on Steam compared to all previous expansions.
 According to Phil Savage of PC Gamer, this was due to a combination of issues with Bungie management and company morale, questionable decisions with the direction of Destiny 2 including the content vaulting, and toxicity within the Destiny 2 community that arose from these elements.
-With their quarterly earnings report in August 2025, Sony CFO Lin Tao said as part of an ongoing process, Bungie was being shifted away from being independent towards having a role within PlayStation Studios as part of structural reform within Sony.
+With its quarterly earnings report in August 2025, Sony CFO Lin Tao said as part of an ongoing process, Bungie was being shifted away from being independent towards having a role within PlayStation Studios as part of structural reform within Sony.
 Parsons announced his departure as CEO of Bungie on August 21, 2025, with Justin Truman, the general manager for Destiny 2, taking his place.

-In its November 2025 financial report, Sony said that "level of sales and user engagement [of Destiny 2] have not reached the expectation [it] had at the time of the acquisition of Bungie", and was taking an impairment loss due to that.
+In its November 2025 financial report, Sony said that "level of sales and user engagement [of Destiny 2] have not reached the expectation [it] had at the time of the acquisition of Bungie", and was taking a impairment loss of about $204.2 million due to that.
+Sony affirmed a total $765 million impairment loss for the fiscal year ending March 31, 2026, related to underperformance from Bungie.
+Bungie announced on May 21, 2026 that the upcoming June 9 update would be the final live service content for the game, after which it would remain online and playable as with the original Destiny.
+Jason Schreier of Bloomberg News said that there was no active plans for a Destiny followup with Sony focusing the studio on Marathon, and layoffs were expected after the last content update.
+Sony announced these layoffs on June 25, 2026, laying off most of the Destiny team along with a portion of the Marathon team, as "necessary to align the studio's resources with its current priorities and long-term goals".
+Bungie reported nearly 300 people were impacted by the layoffs to the Washington State government.

+In September 2026, Bungie stated that they recognize issues raised by players of both Destiny and Marathon, and announced they would be focusing on addressing these.
+In the case of Destiny, they announced future plans to unvault content, including destinations, strikes, and raids, that had been previously vaulted in the Destiny Content Vault in 2020, which they said would help set a framework for future games going forward.
+With Marathon, they admitted the game did not draw as many players as expected, and are working to provide more ways to play it beyond the extraction shooter basis to allow players to experience the Marathon world in a variety of fashions.